germanmgarcia/devops-autoscaling-ec2/README.md

 ### Reliability
 Using an auto-scaling group ensures high availability by automatically launching replacement instances if an EC2 fails.
 The ALB distributes traffic across the scaling group.

+### Performance Efficiency
+Auto-scaling automatically creates the number of EC2 instances depending on the application's load.
+This configuration is designed to balance the load and ensure efficient resource usage.

 ## Deployment Instructions
 1. **Configure AWS Credentials:**
    Ensure you have your AWS credentials configured either by using AWS CLI (`aws configure`) or by setting environment variables: